 When you reach State Pension age, you can:

-- stop working and get your State Pension
+- stop working and claim your State Pension

-- continue working and get your State Pension as well
+- continue working and claim your State Pension as well

-If you go on working after State Pension age, you don't pay National Insurance contributions.
+If you continue working after your State Pension age, you don't pay National Insurance contributions.

 You can defer claiming your State Pension for as long as you want.
 If you defer your State Pension claim, you may be able to get extra State Pension when you do claim.